Abstract

 How does posture contribute to kangaroo energetics?

-How the relationship between posture and speed is proposed to change tendon stress.
 Forces are not to scale and joint angles are exaggerated for illustrative clarity.
 A slow hop (left panel) compared to a fast hop (right panel).
-The increase in ground reaction force (GRF) with speed, while a more crouched posture changes the muscle moment arm, r, and external moment arm, R, which allows the ankle to do more negative work (storing elastic potential energy in the tendons due to higher tendon stresses), without increasing net work, and thereby metabolic cost.
+The increase in ground reaction force (GRF) with speed, while a more crouched posture changes the muscle moment arm, r, and external moment arm, R, which allows the ankle to do more negative work (storing elastic potential energy in the tendons due to greater tendon stresses), without increasing net work, and thereby metabolic cost.
+Ankle moment was calculated by OpenSim and includes inertial terms.

-Previously, macropods were reported to have consistent ankle EMA due to the muscle moment arm, r, and the external moment arm, R, scaling similarly with body mass (Fig. 7b) (Bennett and Taylor 1995).
-Our results, however, suggest posture is not as consistent or static as previously reported if speed is taken into account; we found larger and faster kangaroos were more crouched, leading to lower ankle EMA (Fig. 2c,d).
+Previously, macropods were reported to have consistent ankle EMA due to the muscle moment arm, r, and the external moment arm, R, scaling similarly with body mass (Fig. 4b) (Bennett and Taylor 1995).
+Our results, however, suggest posture may not be as consistent as previously reported; we found that EMA and moment arms varied with both mass and speed.
+Larger and faster kangaroos were more crouched, leading to smaller ankle EMA.
 We were able to explore the individual contributions to ankle EMA using our musculoskeletal model, to demonstrate that changes in the ankle and metatarsophalangeal (MTP) range of motion resulted in changes in r with speed, and R with mass, respectively.
-These effects were additive; combined, there was a marked decrease in ankle EMA, particularly during the early stance when the ankle extensor tendons are loaded (Fig. 2c,d).
-As such, the change in ankle EMA appears to be a mechanism that contributes to the increase in tendon stress (Fig. 7a) and ankle work (Fig. 5a).
+R (and therefore also EMA) may also increase with speed, given that the ankle joint lowers substantially closer to the ground.
+These effects of the moment arms were additive; combined, there was a marked decrease in ankle EMA, particularly during the early stance when the ankle extensor tendons are loaded (Fig. 2c,d).

 Why are macropods unique?

 No other mammals are known to achieve the same energetic feat as macropods, despite similar tendons or stride parameters (Thornton et al. 2022), but macropods are unique in other ways.
-Kangaroos operate at much lower EMA values than other mammalian species (Fig. 7b).
+Kangaroos operate at much lower ankle EMA values than other large mammalian species (Fig. 4b).
 Mammals >18 kg tend to operate with EMA values 0.5 to 1.2.
-The only mammals with comparable EMA values to kangaroos are rodents <1 kg (Fig. 7b) (Biewener 1990), such as kangaroo rats which have relatively thicker tendons that may be less suited for recovering elastic strain energy (Biewener and Blickhan 1988) (but see: Christensen et al. (2022)).
-Fig. 7a shows the non-linear relationship between tendon stress and EMA in kangaroos, quadrupeds and humans.
+The only mammals with comparable EMA values to kangaroos are rodents <1 kg (Fig. 4b) (Biewener 1990), such as kangaroo rats which have relatively thicker tendons that may be less suited for recovering elastic strain energy (Biewener and Blickhan 1988) (but see: Christensen et al. (2022)).
+Fig. 4a shows the non-linear relationship between tendon stress and EMA in kangaroos, quadrupeds and humans.
 The range of EMA estimates for other mammals suggest they operate in the region of this curve where large changes in EMA would only produce small changes in stress.
 This implies EMA modulation in other species is not as effective a mechanism to increase tendon stress with increased running speed as that observed in kangaroos.

 Were macropods performance or size limited?